mionova/100DaysOfCode-Challenge/README.md

 1. I will [tweet](https://twitter.com/mariaionova) about my progress every day using the hashtag #100DaysOfCode
 2. I will push code to GitHub every day.
 3. I will update the [Daily Log](#daily-log) section below with my daily progress and provide a link so others can see my progress.
 4. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses, and other similar resources will _not_ count towards this challenge but I can use the exercises for the challenge if I code them myself before watching the solution.
+The time spent doing tutorials, online courses, and other similar resources will _not_ count towards this challenge but I can use the exercises for the challenge if I code them myself before or after watching the solution.
 5. I am allowed to skip a day every two weeks if life gets in the way, but I will need to add a day to the challenge for every day that I have skipped.
 6. While solving the challenges, I will be solely focused on JavaScript for now and will be using HTML/CSS if the files for that are provided.
 Designing beautiful and usable interfaces will be out of scope for this challenge but I will try to come back and revisit the look and feel after the challenger is over.